Rowan partners with national charter school network | More

 I want to graduate!
 What is the procedure?

 You need to fill out an application to graduate in the Fall Semester for Fall & Spring graduation and in the Summer Semester for Summer graduation.
-These forms may be picked up at the Registrar's Office.
+These forms are completed online through Banner.
 If you want to walk through graduation but will not finish your course work until Summer, you need an "Application to Walk" from the Registrar's Office.

 Have I met all the requirements?